Saxophones, Sousaphone, Tuba, Flutes, Clarinet, Bass Trombone … Here is my story.

 Fascinated by music in large ensembles, I have since joined L. Cugny’s Gil Evans Paris Workshop, who reunited a bunch of excellent young musicians (tuba, bass trombone & flute), Cartoons by Fred Pallem & Le Sacre du Tympan (flutes & saxes) and Surnatural Orchestra, poetic and moving collective (sousaphone).

-In 2019, i joined Fred Maurin’s National Jazz Orchestra on reeds, playing Dancing In Your Head(s) (Ornette Coleman tribute), Rituels (original repertoire) & Dracula (young audience).
+In 2019, i joined Fred Maurin’s National Jazz Orchestra on reeds, playing Dancing In Your Head(s) (Ornette Coleman tribute), Rituels (original repertoire), Dracula (young audience), Ex-Machina (co-written by S. Lehman and IRCAM collab), Frame by Frame (progressive rock).